rikkitomikoehrhart/SchoolRegistrationSystem/README.md

 - A web application for a school registration system that allows students to register for courses and view their schedules -- this is my final project for my Beginner Web Programming Class, Spring 2024.

-I have used html, css, javascript, and nodejs (in order to access the Google Sheets API).
+I have used html, css, and javascript.

 I have housed the student information (id, name, password, classes, etc.) and the course information (subject, name, description, registered, etc.) into two Google Sheets.
-This program pulls the data from the sheets to use in the application.
+This program pulls the data from the sheets to use in the application, but it does not post to Google Sheets (which requires Nodejs which I haven't learned yet), it does save the students and courses to local storage.

 ---
 # Table of Contents